-The EUFSD reopening plan consists of guidance from the CDC, as well as other health and science-based institutions.
+The EUFSD Continuity of Learning plan consists of guidance from the CDC, as well as other health and science-based institutions.
 The district will follow the guidance from these institutions to all extents practical.
 Some considerations include:

 - General Readiness Assessment

 - Daily/Weekly Readiness Assessment

 - Preparing for if Someone Gets Sick

 - Special Considerations and Resources